rafalzmyslony/cicd-github-actions-gitops-argocd/README.md

 # Flask CI/CD Pipeline with GitHub Actions, AWS ECR, and ArgoCD

 This project demonstrates a robust CI/CD pipeline for a Flask application using **GitHub Actions**, **AWS ECR**, and **ArgoCD**.
 It includes best practices for security, automation, and GitOps, making it an excellent example of modern DevOps workflows.
+Projects needs a Gitops repository, so I've created one for this project - `https://github.com/rafalzmyslony/gitops-for-sample-apps`.

 ## Overview

 The project is divided into two main parts: